g-jgreen/documentation/content/iothubs/azure.md

 let LightAnalogSensor = GrovePi.sensors.AirQualityAnalog
 ```
 * To get the connection string of your device go to your IoT hub choose `IoT Devices`and select your device.
 On your right you will see the connectionstring.
 * To get the connection string of your shared acces policies go to your IoT hub choose `shared acces plicies`and select your policy.
+On your right you will see the connectionstring.

+{{% alert warn %}}
-On your right you will see the connectionstring. __IMPORTANT :__ don't forget to add the deviceId to your connectionstring
+Don't forget to add the deviceId to your connectionstring
+{{% /alert %}}

 The publishing of the data looks something like this: